Revised May 2022

 During the seven-year Board Eligibility period, candidates may refer to themselves as “Board Eligible” and may:

 - Sit for the Written Qualifying Examination (WQE) each time it is offered until successful;

 - Sit for the Oral Examination, after successful completion of the WQE.

-A candidate who does not qualify for board certification within the Board Eligibility period described above may continue to pursue certification, however s/he will not be considered “Board Eligible” by the American Board of Ophthalmology or the American Board of Medical Specialties and should not represent himself/herself in this manner.
+Candidates who do not qualify for board certification within the Board Eligibility period described above may continue to pursue certification, however they will not be designated as “Board Eligible” by the American Board of Ophthalmology or the American Board of Medical Specialties and should not represent themselves in this manner.

-Once a candidate’s seven-year Board Eligibility period ends, fees for the WQE and oral become nonrefundable, regardless of the reason, for any cancellations received after the exam registration deadline.
+Once a candidate’s seven-year Board Eligibility period ends, fees for examinations become nonrefundable, regardless of the reason or date of any postponements or cancellations.